-It was recently reported through several news outlets that Best Friends Animal Society, a 35 year-old non-profit animal rescue organization and the nation’s largest homeless animal sanctuary, completed a state-by-state study of the number of animals killed in public facilities.
+It was reported approximately 18 months ago through several news outlets that Best Friends Animal Society, a 35 year-old non-profit animal rescue organization and the nation’s largest homeless animal sanctuary, completed a state-by-state study of the number of animals killed in public facilities.
 North Carolina ranked third worst in the United States by killing 55,900 animals behind only Texas and California, states with populations three and four times larger.
 On a per capita basis, at least among these top three, North Carolina would be the worst.

 During that period, 1,295 animals were killed, versus 818 in the 2018 fiscal year and 543 in 2017, increases of 58 percent and 138 percent.

 Granted, intake numbers have increased but not enough to mask these kill numbers.
 This is nothing short of immoral and citizens of this county should be embarrassed at the very least, if not completely outraged.

 What has changed in the last two or three years?
 Has the Board of Commissioners changed its vision about this issue?
 Has county management changed its policies or operations?
 The annual budget during these years (approximately $900,000) has remained consistent.
 We need an explanation.

 In the meantime, if you would like to help confront this issue, please support your favorite animal rescue organization by adopting, fostering, donating or volunteering.